pschichtel/JavaCAN/README.md

 A complete implementation of Java's [SelectableChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/SelectableChannel.html) API for CAN_RAW and CAN_ISOTP sockets.

 Even though the JDK provides an epoll based Selector implementation, that implementation is unfortunately not compatible with custom Channel implementations.
-For that reason a custom SelectorProvider wrapping the system provider is provided, that supplies an epoll based Selector that is compatible with CAN Channels.
+For that reason a custom `SelectorProvider` is required, that supplies an epoll based `Selector` compatible with CAN Channels.

 ## What works?